kinexcs/move-android-sdk/README.md

 ```

 **Exercise Program Models**<br>
-1. To run the Exercise Program Models in your app, first declare an instance of MoveSDK
+Step 1.
+To run the Exercise Program Models in your app, first declare an instance of MoveSDK

 ```kotlin
 val moveSDK = MoveSDK()
 ```

-2. MoveSDK provides three Exercise Program Models as an Intent object for use.
+Step 2.
+MoveSDK provides three Exercise Program Models as an Intent object for use.
 These are:

 ```kotlin
 // 5 minutes model